The Road To El Dorado

 The Road To El Dorado was a miserable one, which had a nightmare production that dragged out for nearly five years.
 Dreamworks’ second traditionally animated feature after The Prince of Egypt (1998) was originally being animated as a PG-13 rated movie geared toward older audiences, but studio co-founder Jeffrey Katzenberg eventually decided to tone the picture down to a more family friendly rating.
 The script was being thrown together during animation, disrupting the tone, which was changing back and forth from adventure to comedy.
 The chaotic and mismanaged production led the animators and producers to refer to the movie as El Dorado: The Lost City on Hold.

 In 1998, with the animators demoralized and the story haphazardly being retooled by committee, directors Will Finn and David Silverman were fired and replaced by Bibo Bergeron and Don Paul.
 The Road To El Dorado became more and more broad in its comedy and ultimately a tone deaf and irritating goofy comedy about spanish conquistadors who initiate a genocide.
 Despite the mess that was production, DreamWorks expected this to launch a franchise.
-The budget was reported at $95 million, though that number is suspect considering the years of prolonged animation and The Road To El Dorado‘s box office failure crippled DreamWorks’ bottom line so severely that they had to re-negotiate a new billion dollar credit line from their main investor Paul Allen, who had a 24.5% stake in the company.
+The budget for The Road To El Dorado was reported at $95 million — though that number is suspect considering the years of prolonged animation and its box office failure crippled DreamWorks’ bottom line so severely that they had to re-negotiate a new billion dollar credit line from their main investor Paul Allen, who had a 24.5% stake in the company.